 Illinois State Senate (1822-1825)

-Succession of Illinois Supreme Court Justices (PDF)
+Portrait courtesy of the Illinois Supreme Court

 Not Listed